-Five years ago, SEO experts would call you crazy if you didn't use press releases as part of your SEO strategy.
+Five years ago, SEO experts and Digital PR agencies would call you crazy if you didn't use press releases as part of your SEO strategy.
 But is the practice still relevant today?

 It's only natural to wonder, “Do press releases work?”
 After all, you spend a lot of time writing content, doing keyword research, and submitting articles to news sites.
-You should know if these efforts are paying off — if not, you can turn your attention to more important parts of your SEO campaigns.
+You should know if these efforts are paying off (considering that each can cost anywhere from $400 to $2,000) — if not, you can turn your attention to more important parts of your SEO campaigns.

 We're here to chime in on the “Do press releases help SEO?” debate.
 The short answer is, yes, they can.
 But you must follow certain practices to make the most of your efforts (and prevent them from hurting you rather than helping you).
 Read on to discover more about the relevancy of press releases in today's Digital PR and SEO world and how you can optimize your strategy.